Lieder-Lab/liederDB/README.md

 >>
 >       where AppleCount in CountList[count]
 >
->> The 'table' statement behind 'in' called 'in table' statement only used for selected or exsited table;
+>> The 'table' statement behind 'in' called 'in table' statement only used for selected or existed table;
 >>
->> What should be noticed is that __the 'in table' statement only work for data of single column__, so the selected or exsited table must have only one column, or you can declare one column through declaring the column name after the table name packaged by brackets '[ ]' from the table which contains more than one columns like .e.g (2) or (3);
+>> What should be noticed is that __the 'in table' statement only work for data of single column__, so the selected or existed table must have only one column, or you can declare one column through declaring the column name after the table name packaged by brackets '[ ]' from the table which contains more than one columns like .e.g (2) or (3);
 >>
 >> If you use 'select' statement in 'in table' statement, the brackets '( )' and the table alias are mandatory;
 >>